acidsploit/mikrotik-routeros-scripts/README.md

 Thats it!

-Verify you routeros log and do a nslookup to check if everything is working as expected.
+Verify your routeros log and do a nslookup to check if everything is working as expected.

 ___